nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Deleting a field from a person

-    1. Prerequisite: Your first contact in the list has at least 1 phone number and a graduation semester.
+    1. Prerequisite: Your first contact in the list has at least 1 phone number and a graduation year.

     1. Test case: `delete 1 /phone /index 1`